yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

   --vm-size c0
 ```

-> Note: The redis cache will take around 15-20 minutes to deploy.
+### Create An Azure Postgres Database Server

-### Create an Azure Database for Postgres
+> Note: The PostgreSQL Flexible Server will take 5-10 minutes to deploy

-Using the Azure CLI, create an Azure Database for PostgreSQL Flexible Server:
+### Using the Azure CLI, create an Azure Database for PostgreSQL Flexible Server:

 ```shell
 az postgres flexible-server create --name ${POSTGRES_SERVER} \